CrayLabs/SmartRedis/doc/developer/testing.rst

 Running single tests
 ####################

-With the increased automation in the SmartRedis test system, it is now more complex to run an individual test case.
-The steps to follow are as follows:
+When running the full test suite through the automated SmartRedis test system, several steps, are performed on your behalf that must be done manually in order to run an individual test case.
+These steps are as follows:

 1. Identify the test you wish to run.